What is Agile Methodology

 a) Agile delivers incremental value, ensuring early and continuous benefits to customers

-b) Regular involvement of customers allows them to influence product development
+b) Regular involvement of customers allows them to influence Product Development

 c) Timely updates and frequent releases keep customers engaged and informed